TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 taito init --clean
 ```

 The _deploy.sql_ script creates a database table, the _verify.sql_ script verifies that the database table exists, and the _revert.sql_ script reverts the changes by dropping the database table.
 You can find example deploy, revert and verify scripts in the `database/` directory.
-These migration scripts will be run automatically by [CI/CD pipeline](https://en.wikipedia.org/wiki/CI/CD) when the application is deployed to different environments (e.g. local, development, testing, staging, canary, production).
+These migration scripts will be run automatically by [CI/CD pipeline](https://en.wikipedia.org/wiki/CI/CD) when the application is deployed to different environments (e.g. local, development, testing, user acceptance testing, staging, canary, production).

 Migrations are executed with Sqitch.
 See [Sqitch tutorial for PostgreSQL](https://metacpan.org/pod/sqitchtutorial) if you need further instructions on editing the migration scripts.
 See [appendix A](a-technology-tutorials#sql-and-relational-databases.md) for some SQL and relational database tutorials.